-Depending on the parameter $\mu$, the IGBM possesses different properties at the boundary $0$ according to Feller's boundary classification \cite{Karlin1981}.
+Depending on the parameter $\mu$, the IGBM possesses different properties at the boundary~$0$ according to Feller's boundary classification \cite{Karlin1981}.
 In particular, if $\mu=0$ and $Y_0>0$, the boundary $0$ is unattainable and attracting, i.e., the process cannot reach $0$ in finite time, but is attracted to it as time tends to infinity.
+In terms of linear stochastic stability analysis, this means that the equilibrium solution $0$ is asymptotically almost sure stable, since $\mathbb{P}(\lim_{t \to \infty} Y(t)=0|Y_0>0)=1$.
 In the case that $\mu=Y_0=0$, the process is absorbed at the boundary immediately.
 If $\mu>0$, then $0$ is an entrance boundary, i.e., the process cannot reach the boundary in finite time if $Y_0>0$ or it immediately leaves $0$ and stays above it if $Y_0=0$.
 If $\mu<0$, the boundary is of exit type, i.e., the process can reach the boundary in finite time and, as soon as it attains the boundary, it leaves $[0,+\infty)$ and cannot return into it.
 In many applications the process is stopped when it reaches an exit boundary, such that its state space is $[0,+\infty)$.

 Feller's boundary classification is based on the idea of transforming the one-dimensional diffusion into a Wiener process, first by a change of space (through the scale density) and second by a change of time (through the speed density).
 The scale and speed densities are given by